openvinotoolkit/nncf/docs/usage/post_training_compression/weights_compression/Usage.md

 ### Weights Compression

-[OpenVINO](https://github.com/openvinotoolkit/openvino) is the preferred backend to run Weights Compression with, and PyTorch is also supported.
+[OpenVINO](https://github.com/openvinotoolkit/openvino) is the preferred backend to run Weights Compression with.
+PyTorch and Torch Fx are also supported.

 #### The algorithm description